Some links in this post may be affiliate links

 Calathea bachemiana (Goeppertia bachemiana) problems are drooping leaves, plant dying, brown leaf tips & edges, curled leaves, pests and diseases among others.
 Keep reading for more on these problems and their remedies.

-Some of causes of drooping leaves on Calathea bachemiana are too dry air, inconsistent watering, soggy soil, being pot-bound or temperature stress.
+Some of causes of drooping leaves on Calathea bachemiana are too dry air, inconsistent watering, soggy soil, being pot-bound, temperature stress among others.

-Calathea bachemiana may be dying due to root-rot or spider mites infestation.
+Calathea bachemiana may be dying due to root-rot, spider mites infestation, soggy soil, inconsistent watering, temperature stress, dry air among others.

-Brown leaf tips and edges in Calathea bachemiana are caused by dry air, spider mites infestation, hard water, and salts buildup.
+Brown leaf tips and edges on Calathea bachemiana are caused by dry air, spider mites infestation, hard water or salts buildup.

 Spider mites infestation: Remove the dead growth and raise humidity to discourage the pests.